How to Make a Gantt Chart in Excel

 This chart that was devised by Henry Gantt to show a project schedule has common features with no difference what software you use.

 Each chart consists of lines expanded along a timeline.
 Those lines are tasks.
 So anyone who decides to use a Gantt chart for project management has duties and timeframes visualized in front of him/her.
-Such principle is implemented in standard Gantt chart software, Excel being no exception here.
+Such a principle is implemented in standard Gantt chart software, Excel is no exception here.

 If you set your mind on creating your chart in Microsoft product, here is step-by-step instruction how to do it in Excel 2010.
 Actually, there is no big difference between Excel 2010, Excel 2013 or Excel 2016.